HewlettPackard/python-opsramp/README.md

   - detach(uuid) -> Detach the existing gateway and invalidate its activation token.
   - reconnect(uuid) -> Error recovery should happen automatically but this can be called to "do it now". _It's unclear at this time in what circumstances this would be used._

+- class KnowledgeBase() _the subtree of knowledge base that is defined for this specific Tenant_
+  - categories() -> Returns a KBcategories object representing the knowledge base categories for this tenant.
+  - articles() -> Returns a KBarticles object representing the knowledge base articles for this tenant.
+  - templates() -> Returns a KBtemplates object representing the knowledge base templates for this tenant.

+- class KBcategories() _the subtree of knowledge base categories for this specific Tenant_
+  - create(definition) -> creates a KB category.
+  - update(uuid, definition) -> updates an existing KB category.
+  - delete(uuid) -> deletes an existing KB category.
+  - search(pattern) -> searches for categories matching a pattern.
+  - children(uuid) -> returns a list of the child categories of uuid.
+  - restore(uuid) -> undeletes category uuid (if it has not been garbage collected yet).

+- class KBarticles() _the subtree of knowledge base articles for this specific Tenant_
+  - create(definition) -> creates a KB article.
+  - update(uuid, definition) -> updates an existing KB article.
+  - delete(uuid) -> deletes an existing KB article.
+  - search(pattern) -> searches for articles matching a pattern.
+  - share(uuid) -> marks article uuid as "shared" _I don't know what that means_
+  - comments(uuid) -> returns a list of the comments on article uuid.

+- class KBtemplates() _the subtree of knowledge base templates for this specific Tenant_
+  - create(definition) -> creates a KB template.
+  - update(uuid, definition) -> updates an existing KB template.
+  - delete(uuid) -> deletes an existing KB template.
+  - search(pattern) -> searches for templates matching a pattern.

 ## Samples and examples
 The `samples` subdirectory contains a series of short Python scripts illustrating